Notice of Pre-AIA or AIA Status

 a controller coupled to i) the Ethernet communication interface, ii) the memory, and iii) the decryption circuitry (note paragraph [0069], processors), the controller configured to:

-control the Ethernet communication interface to transmit the first identifier of the vehicle subsystem assembly to the ECU (note paragraph [0051], ECUs transmit their identifier to the main ECU) via the Ethernet link (note Fig. 1, ECUs are connected to main ECU via Ethernet) as part of a procedure for obtaining, from the backend system, a binding key for secure communications with the ECU via the Ethernet link (note paragraphs [0049] and [0053], transmitting the ECU identifier is part of a method for obtaining a security key generated by security sub-system server),
+control the Ethernet communication interface to transmit the first identifier of the vehicle subsystem assembly to the ECU (note paragraph [0051], ECUs transmit their identifier to the main ECU) via the Ethernet link (note Fig. 1, ECUs are connected to main ECU via Ethernet) as part of a procedure for obtaining, from the backend system, a binding key for decrypting [data] to be received from the ECU via the Ethernet link (note paragraphs [0049] and [0053], transmitting the ECU identifier is part of a method for obtaining a security key generated by security sub-system server),

 after the Ethernet communication interface transmits the first identifier, receive a first encrypted message from the ECU via the Ethernet link and the Ethernet communication interface as part of the procedure for obtaining the binding key (note paragraphs [0055] and [0072], ECUs received signed security keys message from main ECU),

-use the binding key in connection with secure communications between the vehicle subsystem assembly and the ECU (note paragraphs [0035] and [0055], security keys are used for secure communication between the ECUs).
+use the binding key for decrypting second encrypted messages received from the ECU via the Ethernet link (note paragraphs [0035] and [0055], security keys are used for secure communication between the ECUs).

 Buffard differs from the claimed invention in that they fail to teach: